gaccettola/mortis/README.md

  - scripts for releasing to gcloud

 Complete.
 Everything a small development studio could need to start a project <br>
-targetting Web, iOS, Android, Windows, OSX, and Linux.
+targeting Web, iOS, Android, Windows, OSX, and Linux.

 Build with heavy code re-use, Sass, shared modules, OAuth2 security, iptable driven firewalls,.. <br>all the things.